 Operational land holding

 The present study reveals that majority (80.00 %) of the farmers involved in dairy farming activities has marginal land holding followed by small land holding farmers (12.00%).
 The hilly nature of the study area can be the explanation for the phenomenon.
-Adhikari et al (2020), Gautam et al (2017) also observed the same along with Rajadurai et al (2018), Maurya et.al (2021) who reported majority of the farmers with small and marginal land holdings respectively.
+Adhikari et al (2020), Gautam et. al (2017) also observed the same along with Rajadurai et. al (2018), Maurya et.al (2021) who reported majority of the farmers with small and marginal land holdings respectively.

 Herd size

 Majority (80.00 %) of the dairy farmers were found to have small herd size up to the size of 10 followed by medium (15.00 %) herd size and least (5.00%) of the farmers were found with high herd size.
-Similar results were report by Anju et al (2023), Jaiswalet.
+Similar results were report by Anju et. al (2023), Jaiswalet.
 Al ( 2024) , Shankar et. al (2019) and Mithun et.al (2002),

 Dairy production

 Majority of the dairy farming venture (90.00%) were found with low level of production followed by medium level (8.00 %) and high level (2.00%) of production.
-Rajput et al (2023) and Manjunath et al (2020)also observed low level of dairy production for majority of farmers in study conducted in Gujraat and Karnataka respectively.
+Rajput et. al (2023) and Manjunath et. al (2020)also observed low level of dairy production for majority of farmers in study conducted in Gujraat and Karnataka respectively.

 Media Exposure

 Exposure to various forms of media plays a crucial role in equipping farmers with up-to-date information on dairy farming practices, market trends, and government policies.
 A farmer’s level of media exposure often reflects their degree of progressiveness and openness to adopting new agricultural technologies.
 In the current era, media has emerged as a pivotal tool for the dissemination of innovative farming techniques and critical information.
 Channels such as magazines, newspapers, radio, television, and telephone are instrumental in spreading awareness and enhancing agricultural knowledge.
 Given this significance, it becomes imperative to assess the level of media exposure among farmers.
 Table 1 presents the classification of farmers based on their media exposure levels along with the corresponding frequency distribution.
 A perusal of the data reveals that 30.00% of the farmers fall under the category of low media exposure, while 50.00% demonstrate high media exposure.
-These findings are consistent with those reported by Onima et al. (2015), Prakash (2009), and Gaungly (2005), who also observed a positive correlation between media exposure and agricultural advancement.
-These observations are in line with Wetal et.al (2023), Khalangre and Suryawanshi (2023 and Manjunath et al (2020).
+These findings are consistent with those reported by Onima et. al. (2015), Prakash (2009), and Gaungly (2005), who also observed a positive correlation between media exposure and agricultural advancement.
+These observations are in line with Wetal et.al (2023), Khalangre and Suryawanshi (2023 and Manjunath et. al (2020).

-Table 2: Knowledge, adoption, extension contacts and access to resources and support services
+Table 2: Knowledge, adoption, extension contacts and access to resources and support services Table 2 should present below the extension contcat